pantor/ruckig/README.md

 - Doctest v2.4 (only for testing)
 - Pybind11 v2.6 (only for python wrapper)

-If you still need to use C++11, you can patch Ruckig by calling `sh patch-c++11.sh`.
+If you still need to use C++11, you can patch the Ruckig *Community Version* by calling `sh patch-c++11.sh`.
 Note that this will result in a performance drop of a few percent.
 Moreover, the Python module is not supported.

 ## Users